SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **Graceful shutdown**
 The SonarQube server now shuts down gracefully.
 I.E. it completes any currently-processing background tasks before shutting down.
 This may mean that shutdown takes longer than previously. ([SONAR-12043](https://jira.sonarsource.com/browse/SONAR-12043))

+**Duplication density correction**
+A bug affecting the calculation of duplication density has been fixed.
+Each project's duplication density value will likely rise at the next analysis, possibly affecting Quality Gate status. ([SONAR-12188](https://jira.sonarsource.com/browse/SONAR-12188))

 **Additional authentication methods embedded**
 The SAML and GitHub Authentication plugins are now embedded in all editions ([SONAR-11894](https://jira.sonarsource.com/browse/SONAR-11894))